cesarfelip3/icase/README.md

 11. Order Logic fixed - from 0.1
 12. Cache - Views - from 0.1
 14. Product - Category Filter
+15. Resize canvas and generate original size - from 0.1
+16. Email template fixed - order/customer - from 0.1

 SEO basic --